tylerthejester/ATM-App/README.md

 ### Improvements

-• Added a CSS file to have a better UI for users
+• Added a CSS file to have a better UI for users <br />
 • Added note to let users know things to consider before proceeding with transactions

 ## How to run